-A domain name can play an important role in online success.
+A domain name can play an important role in your business's online success.
 Here's some common mistakes to avoid when registering your website address - it's a good idea to familiarise yourself with these issues before starting your domain name search.

 A slurl is a blending of the words "slur" and "URL" (well, a word and an acronym - Uniform Resource Locator).
 A slurl is a domain compromising of multiple words that when combined, can form other word combinations meaning something entirely different to what the registrant intended - and sometimes with embarrassing results.
 Learn more about slurls.

 Lengthy domains can be hard to remember and are certainly more difficult to type; particularly on a mobile device.
 They can also play havoc with promotional activities.
 Learn more about ideal domain name length.

 Think about the leading online brands you know of - how many have a mixture of letters and numbers in their web site address?
 Probably very few, if any.
 While there can be some circumstances where numbers can be used - such as in very short domains - it's best to keep your choice purely alphabetical.
 Learn more about using numbers in domain names.